How long will composite fillings last?

 The best way to extend the life of composite fillings is to practice good oral hygiene habits.
 Brushing and flossing your teeth at least twice a day helps prevent bacteria from forming around the composite filling, which can lead to cavities and further deterioration of the tooth.
 It’s also important to ask your dentist about any updates or changes that may be necessary in order to keep your teeth healthy and strong.
 Regular dental check-ups will help you detect any issues with your composite fillings before they become serious enough to require replacement.

-Composite fillings are an effective way to repair decayed or worn teeth.
+Conclusion: Composite fillings are an effective way to repair decayed or worn teeth.
 With proper care and maintenance, a composite filling can last anywhere from five to seven years.
 In order to make sure your composite fillings last as long as they should, it’s important to practice good oral hygiene habits and visit your dentist regularly for check-ups.

 Q1: How often should I visit the dentist for regular check-ups?